makrai/notes/singh-19-bert-not-interlingua-and-token-emnlp.md

 # 1 Introduction

-* multilingual version of BERT trained on over 100 languages achieved SOTA performance across a wide range of languages as well
+* multilingual version of BERT trained on > 100 languages achieved SOTA performance across a wide range of languages as well
 * Performance for low-resource languages has been further improved by
   * parallel data (Lample and Conneau, 2019) and leveraging
   * machine translation systems for cross-lingual regularization (Singh+ 2019)
-* zero-shot machine translation has investigated the multilingual NMT
+* zero-shot machine translation (neural?)
   * shared subword vocabulary Johnson+ (2017);
 * Kudugunta+ (2019) learn a form of interlingua, a common representational
 * We aim to extend this study to multilingual language models